fermyon/developer/content/spin/v2/http-trigger.md

 component = "checkout"
 ```

+You can use wildcards to match 'patterns' of routes.
+Spin supports two kinds of wildcards: single-segment wildcards and trailing wildcards.
 A _wildcard_ route matches the given route and any route under it.
 A route is a wildcard if it ends in `/...`.
 For example, `/users/...` matches `/users`, `/users/1`, `/users/1/edit`, and so on.
 Any of these routes will run the mapped component.

 > In particular, the route `/...` matches all routes.